mapbox/batfish/README.md

 ### Path not found: 404

-Note that adding the `notFoundPath` property is optional in your `batfish.config.js`.
+Note that adding the [`notFoundPath`] property is optional in your `batfish.config.js`.
 By default, it looks for a `404.js` in your directory.
-If you provide `notFoundPath` a valid string path, the 404s will point to this absolute path.
+If you provide [`notFoundPath`] a valid string path, the 404s will point to this absolute path.

-In development, you can expect to test and see your 404 page by entering an invalid path.
-Locally if you run `serve-static`, expect to see `Cannot GET /yourInvalidPathHere`.
-In [`production`], your 404 page will need to be handled and rendered by the server.
+In development, you can expect to see your 404 page by entering an invalid path.
+When you build for [`production`], though, your 404 page will need to be handled and rendered by the server.
+(If you run your [`production`] build locally with `serve-static`, expect to see `Cannot GET /yourInvalidPathHere`.)

 ### Draft pages

-Any page with `published: false` in its front matter will be considered a draft page.
+Any page with the front matter `published: false` will be considered a draft page.

 In development, draft pages are built and visible.
-However, in [`production`], these pages are **not** included in builds and should be handled with a 404 by the server.
+However, in [`production`] builds these pages are **not** included and should be handled with a 404 by the server.

 ### Page-specific CSS

 By default, all CSS you include with Webpack (via `require` or `import`) will be bundled together.
-During the static build, each page has the CSS relevant to it injected inline, and the complete stylesheet is loaded lazily, after the rest of the page is rendered.
+**During the static build, each page has the CSS relevant to it injected inline, and the complete stylesheet is loaded lazily, after the rest of the page is rendered.**
+This optimization ensures that the loading of an external stylesheet does not block rendering, and your page content is visible as quickly as possible.

 Sometimes, however, you want to include CSS that will *never* be used on other pages, so you don't want it to be included in the complete stylesheet.

 To do that, create CSS files within the [`pagesDirectory`] — preferably adjacent to the page that uses them.
-Import a page-specific CSS from the page that will use it.
-It exports a React component that you should render in your page.
-For example:
+Import a page-specific CSS from the page that will use it: expect a React component that you can render in your page.

+Example:

 ```jsx
 const AboutCss = require('./about.css');